Skin Care 101

 - Omegas 3, 6 and 9

-Applying agents that hydrate, replenish and deliver nutrients into your skin and body helps maintain healthy, youthful, vital skin, as well as overall general health.
+Applying agents that hydrate, replenish and deliver nutrients into your skin helps maintain healthy, youthful, and resilient skin, as well as overall physical health.